What is an Operating Agreement for an LLC in Colorado?

 Important Notes:

-- LLC members must pay self-employment taxes on their share of the LLC’s profits unless the LLC elects S Corporation status and pays them a reasonable salary.
+- Members must pay self-employment taxes on LLC profits unless the LLC elects S-Corporation status and pays them a reasonable salary.

 Choosing how an LLC will be taxed is one of the most important decisions members can make.
 Regular reviews of tax classifications and consultations with tax professionals can help ensure that your Colorado LLC benefits from the most favorable tax treatment according to evolving business needs and tax laws.